Alcohol Rehab in Knoxville, TN

 Answer the following questions about your drinking habits:

-- Do you often drink more, or for a longer period of time, than you meant to?
+- Do you often drink more or longer than you planned?

 - Do you spend a lot of time drinking or recovering from hangovers?